Kyle Kashuv: Washington, D.C. meetings

 Following the Stoneman Douglas High School shooting, Michael Gruen, a 19-year old "influencer marketer", noticed Kashuv's posts on Twitter and approached him offering to help him get his message out.
-With the help of conservative commentator Ben Shapiro, former White House communications director Anthony Scaramucci, and former White House press secretary Sean Spicer, meetings on Capitol Hill were set up for Kashuv in March 2018.
+With the help of Shapiro, former White House communications director Anthony Scaramucci, and former White House press secretary Sean Spicer, meetings on Capitol Hill were set up for Kashuv in March 2018.
 The trip was mostly planned on short notice, with Kashuv reacting: "I never really wanted to get into politics."
 During his visit, Kashuv met with President Trump and his wife Melania Trump, Speaker of the House Paul Ryan, two Democratic senators (Chris Murphy and Chuck Schumer), three Republican senators (Orrin Hatch, Marco Rubio and Ted Cruz), Trump aide Kellyanne Conway, and CNN's Jim Acosta.

 In April 2018, Kashuv met with Supreme Court Justice Clarence Thomas and discussed their support for the Second Amendment.